Ko Olina Kai Golf Estates

 No analysis available

-Water inclusion is strongly supported by both MLS data and remarks.
-Multiple listings state that fees include "water"—often alongside sewer and cable—indicating this is a consistent building-level feature.
+Water inclusion is strongly supported by both the MLS records and the remarks.
+Multiple listings explicitly say fees include water, frequently bundled with sewer and cable/internet, making this a consistent association feature.

 No analysis available